moves-rwth/storm-website/documentation/obtain-storm/manual-configuration.md

 ---
 title: Manual Configuration
 layout: default
+documentation: true
+category_weight: 3
+categories: [Obtain Storm]
 ---

 <h1>Manual Configuration</h1>

 {% include includes/toc.html %}

-Designed for users that need particular features and people developing under Storm, this guide will detail how to perform a manual configuration of the build process.
+This guide is designed for users that need particular features and people developing under Storm.
+We will detail how to perform a manual configuration of the build process.

-There are a number of **cmake options** that modify how Storm is built.
+There are a number of CMake options that modify how Storm is built.
-All of them can be set in the [configuration step](build.html#configuration-step) by providing them to `cmake`.
+All of them can be set in the [configuration step]({{ '/documentation/obtain-storm/build.html#configuration-step' | relative_url }}) by providing them to `cmake`.
 To modify the options after the configuration step, you may run `ccmake ..` (assuming that you currently are in `STORM_DIR/build`).
 After changing these options you need to rebuild Storm using `make`.

 We don't detail all options here, but only selected ones.
+For a full list of options, we refer to `ccmake ..` and all options with prefix `STORM_X`.

+## Build configurations

+By default, Storm is compiled in release mode which enables various compiler optimization.
+For debugging purposes, Storm can also be compiled in debug mode by providing the CMake argument `-DCMAKE_BUILD_TYPE=DEBUG`.

+The flag `-DSTORM_BUILD_EXECUTABLES` enables/disables the building of the executables, the flag `-DSTORM_BUILD_TESTS` enables/disables the building of the tests.

 ## Developer

 For developers, we offer the option `-DSTORM_DEVELOPER=ON`.
 This enables

-- more cmake output
+- more CMake output
 - more warnings
-- debug and trace log levels (they are not always printed and may need to be enabled; in the Storm main binary, this can be done by providing `--debug` or `--trace`)
+- debug and trace log levels (they are not always printed and need to be explicitly enabled through the CLI arguments `--debug` or `--trace`)

+## Libraries

+Additional libraries can be configured during the configuration step.
+We refer to the [documentation on dependencies]({{ '/documentation/obtain-storm/dependencies.html#list-of-dependencies' | relative_url }}) for detailed instructions.

 ## Link-time optimization